akowiz/micro.navbar.plugin/README.md

 ----
 - When several tabs are open, opening navbar change the name of the tab.
 If several navbar are running, more sidebar are open, it gets messy quickly.
 - Error if micro is not run from the development folder (this is a big issue) because extra modules (generic, etc.) can not be found.
+- When closing all nodes in a lua program, the Objects root got zapped.
+- When closing a panel without sidebar, we got an error.

 TODO
 ----
 - Add ability to save the open/close status in between sessions (using json to store the data?)
-- We need to keep the configuration of the side bp:ID() (buffer + main buffer and tabs) somewhere so that we can use it for updates (avoid opening a side buffer for a side buffer, etc.).
+- We need to keep the configuration of the side tab:ID() (buffer + main buffer and tabs) somewhere so that we can use it for updates (avoid opening a side buffer for a side buffer, etc.).
 - Write a proper parser to extract objects, classes, functions, variables, constants with depth